U.N. envoy forced out of Crimea by hostile pro-Russian crowd

 A Reuters photographer saw him being escorted by police through a crowd of about 100 angry demonstrators, some waving Russian flags.

-Crimea is under control of Russian forces who seized it last week, although Moscow says "self-defence" units of men in uniform without insignia are not under its command.
+Crimea is under control of Russian forces who seized it last week, although Moscow says "self-defense" units of men in uniform without insignia are not under its command.

 Kastelli said Serry had intended to stay the night and had more meetings scheduled with regional officials the next day.

-"The authorities in Crimea not only knew he was here, but it was a coordinated programme.
+"The authorities in Crimea not only knew he was here, but it was a coordinated program.
 I think that is why he decided to come without security," Kastelli said.

 At the airport in Simferopol, Nikolai Rudkovsky, a Ukrainian member of parliament, said Serry had boarded a flight for Istanbul.
 Rudkovsky said: "He asked to me to tell you that his recommendation was that all sides sit down and look for an understanding."